0xPolygonMiden/miden-vm/docs/src/design/range.md

 ## Miden approach

-This construction is implemented in Miden with the following requirements, capabilities, and constraints.
+This construction is implemented in Miden with the following requirements, capabilities and constraints.

 ### Requirements